librz/how-to-bash/commands/git.md

 - `git fetch {remote} {branch}` fetch status of specified branch from remote

-- `git fetch --prune {{remote name}}` Without `--prune `, remote-tracking branches will stay forever on local cache even some of them may have been removed
+- `git fetch --prune {{remote name}}` Without `--prune `, remote-tracking branches will stay forever on local cache even some of them may have been removed on remote

-- `git push` push to remote branch (already setup a remote branch)
+- `git push` push to remote branch (suppose you already specified a remote branch before)

 - `git push -u {remote} {branch}` set upstream branch & push to it